 Is it safe to travel to Cyprus?

 To keep Cyprus safe, they are only opening tourism to countries which meet certain criteria around low levels of infection.
-We follow the advice of the UK government and from 04 July the FCDO stated that Cyprus is exempt from the advice against all non-essential international travel and this is why holidays to the country can now go ahead.
+We follow the advice of the UK government and as of 29 October the FCDO removed Cyprus from the exempt list and are now advising against all but essential travel to the island.
 Please regularly check the FCDO travel advice for the most up-to-date information.

 What is life like in the Cyprus?